pleonex/atom-autocomplete-xml/README.md

 # Features
 * Read XSD files from HTTP, HTTPS or local URI.
-* Show autocompletation for tags and attributes with documentation if available.
+* Show autocompletion for tags and attributes with documentation if available.

 # Code structure
 The package code is inside the *lib* folder.